Deer Management Assistance Program

 The Bureau of Wildlife is responsible for deer management in New York State.
 Landowners and hunters actually carry out that management.

-A. Regulated hunting remains the most efficient means to manage deer, with adequate harvests of antlerless deer being essential to successful efforts.
+Regulated hunting remains the most efficient means to manage deer.
+Adequate harvests of antlerless deer are essential to successful efforts.

-On heavily hunted areas, in much of the Southern Zone, taking about 7 or 8 adult does for every 10 antlered bucks harvested will tend to stabilize deer numbers.
+On heavily hunted areas, such as much of the Southern Zone, taking about 7 or 8 adult does for every 10 antlered bucks harvested will tend to stabilize deer numbers.
 If you want to reduce deer numbers, more does need to be taken for a year or two.
-On areas with less hunting, or restricted buck harvest, more does per antlered buck would need to be taken to accomplish the same result.
+On areas with less hunting or restricted buck harvest, more does per antlered buck would need to be taken to accomplish the same result.

 Doe harvest rates needed to stabilize deer numbers vary around the state due to differences in habitat quality and mortality rates other than legal hunting.
 Your local DEC Wildlife office can provide guidelines for your area.

-A. Like managing any resource, or controlling any nuisance problem, deer management requires forethought and planning.
+Like managing any resource or controlling any nuisance problem, deer management requires forethought and planning.
 Knowing the management options available and the importance of antlerless harvest are key.

 - As the property owner you can control access and put conditions on those using your lands.
 Be sure hunters are aware of your deer management interests.